Tristram Coffin (settler): Legacy

 Tristram Coffin died on 2 October 1681 at the age of 72.

 During the years before his death, he had bestowed much of his property on his children and grandchildren.

 He was buried on his property on Nantucket Island.

 At his death he left seven children, 60 grandchildren and several great-grandchildren.
 One of his grandchildren calculated that by the year 1728, the number of his descendants was 1582, of whom 1128 were still alive.

 Several of his descendants achieved prominence.
 His daughter Mary Coffin Starbuck became a leader in introducing Quaker practices into Nantucket.

 A grandson, James Coffin, was the first of the Coffins to enter into the whaling business.

 A poem by Thomas Worth written in 1763 says six Captains named Coffin were sailing out of Nantucket.

-Sir Isaac Coffin (1759–1839) served during the American Revolutionary War and the Napoleonic Wars and became an admiral in the British Royal Navy.
+Sir Isaac Coffin, 1st Baronet (1759–1839) served during the American Revolutionary War and the Napoleonic Wars and became an admiral in the British Royal Navy.

 He founded a school on the island in 1827 to educate descendants of Tristram Coffin – which included almost all the children on the island – with emphasis on nautical skills.

 Lucretia Coffin Mott (1793–1880) was a Quaker born on Nantucket, who became a prominent abolitionist and women's rights activist.
 She helped write the Declaration of Sentiments during the Seneca Falls Convention in 1848, and will be included on the back of the U.S. $10 bill to be newly designed by 2020.

 Some branches of the Coffin family were prominent in New England, grouped among the so-called Boston Brahmins.

-For example, Elizabeth Coffin, daughter of a wealthy merchant from Nantucket, was mother of the prominent Massachusetts industrialists Henry Coffin Nevins and David Nevins Jr.
+Elizabeth Coffin, daughter of a wealthy merchant from Nantucket, was mother of the prominent Massachusetts industrialists Henry Coffin Nevins and David Nevins Jr.

 Charles A. Coffin (1844–1926) born in Somerset, Massachusetts, became co-founder and first President of General Electric corporation.

 Some retained the family links to Nantucket after the whaling industry had collapsed and many people had left the island.
 In the eighth generation, Elizabeth Coffin (1850–1930), an artist, educator and Quaker philanthropist, was known for her paintings of Nantucket and for helping revive Sir Isaac Coffin's school with a new emphasis on crafts.
 Among the ninth generation, Robert P. T. Coffin (1892–1955) was an American poet who won the Pulitzer Prize in 1936 for his book of collected poems called Strange Holiness.